tolomea/django-data-browser/README.md

 For concrete fields (as oppose to calculated ones) the Data Browser will do appropriate select and prefetch related calls to minimise it's database impact.

-The data-browser calls the normal admin `get_queryset` functions.
+The Data Browser calls the normal admin `get_queryset` functions.
 You can use these to customize querysets as needed.

 If necessary you can test to see if the databrowser is making the call as follows: